Power Battery Detection: Experiments

 \textbf{Effectiveness of State Space Modeling, Prompt Filter and Reordering Operation.} As shown in Tab.~\ref{tab:ablation_study_SSM}, we evaluate four variants of MDCNeXt.
 First, removing the state space modeling in PFSSM (M1) leads to significant performance degradation.
 Compared to the full MDCNeXt, the average AN-MAE and CN-MAE worsen from 0.4645 and 0.3005 to 0.8847 and 0.5657, while AN-ACC and CN-ACC drop from 0.8705 and 0.8375 to 0.7874 and 0.7144, respectively.
 These results confirm the critical role of SSM in modeling contextual relationships between the current and prompt streams.
 Next, removing the prompt filter in PFSSM (M2) leads to a notable performance decline.
 The average PN-ACC drops from 0.7705 to 0.7062, while OH-MAE deteriorates from 1.0667 to 1.2912.
-These results indicate that the prompt filter is essential for refining the prompt signal and suppressing irrelevant interference.
-Then, we verify the effectiveness of the reordering operation by removing it in DRSSM (M3) and replacing DRSSM with multiple convolutional layers (M4).
-We can see that both modifications lead to consistent performance drops.
+These results indicate that the prompt filter is essential for refining the prompt signal and suppressing irrelevant interference. {Then, we conduct ablation studies comparing fixed ordering, random ordering, and density-aware reordering.
+Fixed ordering (M3) follows the default raster-scan flattening of the 2D feature map, while random ordering (M4) applies a random permutation over spatial tokens before state space modeling.
+We can see that density-aware reordering (MDCNeXt) consistently yields clear performance improvements, particularly on the tough split where plate density and structural ambiguity are most pronounced.
+Compared to density-aware reordering, fixed ordering already leads to noticeable performance degradation, as adjacent states often correspond to different plate instances or background regions, causing semantic interference during long-range state propagation.
+Random ordering further exacerbates this issue and results in the severe performance drop.
+By completely destroying both spatial and semantic continuity, random ordering forces the state transitions to oscillate between unrelated structures, significantly impairing stable dependency modeling in dense and cluttered regions.
+These results confirm that the observed gains do not stem from reordering itself, but specifically from aligning state transitions with physically meaningful plate structure and density.
+Finally, we replace DRSSM with multiple convolutional layers (M5) and obtain the same scale of parameters.
+We can see that M5 leads to consistent performance drops.
 Thus, simply stacking more convolutional layers cannot match the performance of the proposed reordering-based refinement.
-Finally, the gap between M3 and M4 suggests that directly applying SSM without the reordering mechanism in the final refinement stage loses its density-aware advantage, even underperforming vanilla convolution.
+Moreover, the gap between M3/M4 and M5 suggests that directly applying SSM without the reordering mechanism in the final refinement stage loses its density-aware advantage, even underperforming vanilla convolution.}